Start Printed Page 30863

-The COTP proposes to establish a temporary safety zone on the waters of Delaware Bay off Lewes, DE, during a fireworks display from a barge.
-The event is scheduled to take place between 9 p.m. and 10 p.m. on July 4, 2019.
-The safety zone will extend 350 yards around the barge, which will be anchored at approximate position latitude 38°47′12.07″ N, longitude 075°07′48.89″ W. No person or vessel will be permitted to enter, transit through, anchor in, or remain within the safety zone without obtaining permission from the COTP Delaware Bay or a designated representative.
+This rule establishes a temporary safety zone on the waters of Delaware Bay off Lewes, DE during a fireworks display from a barge.
+The event is scheduled to take place from 9 p.m. to 10 p.m. on July 4, 2018.
+The safety zone will extend 350 yards around the barge, which will be anchored at approximate position 38°47′12.07″ N, 075°07′48.89″ W. No person or vessel will be permitted to enter, transit through, anchor in, or remain within the safety zone without obtaining permission from the COTP Delaware Bay or a designated representative.
 If authorization to enter, transit through, anchor in, or remain within the safety zone is granted by the COTP Delaware Bay or a designated representative, all persons and vessels receiving such authorization must comply with the instructions of the COTP Delaware Bay or a designated representative.
 The Coast Guard will provide public notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, and by on-scene actual notice from designated representatives.
 The regulatory text we are proposing appears at the end of this document.

 A. Regulatory Planning and Review

-The impact of this rule is not significant for the following reasons: (1) The safety zone will not impact a navigational channel; (2) although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the COTP Delaware Bay or a designated representative, they may operate in the surrounding area during the enforcement period; (3) persons and vessels will still be able to enter, transit through, anchor in, or remain within the regulated area if authorized by the COTP Delaware Bay or a designated representative; and (4) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners, Broadcast Notice to Mariners, or by on-scene actual notice from designated representatives.
+This rule will not have a significant economic impact on any vessel owner or operator for the following reasons: (1) Although persons and vessels may not enter, transit through, anchor in, or remain within the safety zone without authorization from the COTP Delaware Bay or a designated representative, they may operate in the surrounding area during the enforcement period; (2) persons and vessels will still be able to enter, transit through, anchor in, or remain within the regulated area if authorized by the COTP Delaware Bay or a designated representative; and (3) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners, Broadcast Notice to Mariners, or by on-scene actual notice from designated representatives.

 B. Impact on Small Entities

 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires Federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The term “small entities” comprises small businesses, not-for-profit organizations Start Printed Page 23749that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
+The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions Start Printed Page 30864with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

 While some owners or operators of vessels intending to transit the safety zone may be small entities, for the reasons stated in section IV.A above, this rule will not have a significant economic impact on any vessel owner or operator.